OPS-E2E-PPE/azure-docs-cli-python/docs-ref-conceptual/get-started-with-azure-cli.md

 >
 > In scripts and on the Microsoft documentation site, Azure CLI examples are written for the `bash` shell.
 One-line examples will
 > run on any platform.
 Longer examples which include line continuations (`\`) or variable assignment need to be modified to work
 > on other shells, including PowerShell.
+Source testing

 ## Install or run in Azure Cloud Shell